rgolubtsov/customers-api-proto-lite-vlang-veb/README.md

 V 0.4.9 01bee65
 ```

-> Since V is still in the beta state and changes continuously, this project is currently developing using the version (and the last build commit) of V given above, from 18th of February, 2025.
+> Since V is still in beta state and changing continuously, this project is currently developing using the version (and the last build commit) of V given above, from 18th of February, 2025.

 ---